What to do if you have a loose dental crown or bridge fall out.

 These rules and considerations apply to loose dental bridges too.

-If your bite feels different or amiss when the restoration that fell off is placed back over its tooth, it is not seated properly and should not be worn while it is in this position.
-Wearing a crown that is "too high" can result in (possibly significant) damage to the crowned tooth or its neighboring teeth.
+If your bite feels different or wrong when your crown that has come off is placed back over its tooth, it’s not seated properly and should not be worn if that status can not be resolved.

 There are times when your loose crown should be removed.

 With just denture adhesive used as cement, your temporarily recemented dental work should be taken out during activities where its dislodgment is a possibility.
 Two examples are:

 - For fear of swallowing the item if it does fall off, it makes sense to remove it while sleeping.